 A control unit or CU is circuitry that directs operations within a computer's processor.
 It lets the computer's logic unit, memory, as well as both input and output devices know how to respond to instructions received from a program.
 Examples of devices that utilize control units include CPUs and GPUs.

 A control unit works by receiving input information that it converts into control signals, which are then sent to the central processor.
-The computer's processor then tells the attached hardware what operations carry out.
-The functions a control unit performs depend on the type of CPU, due to the variance of architecture between different manufacturers.
+The computer's processor then tells the attached hardware what operations to carry out.
+The functions that a control unit performs are dependent on the type of CPU, due to the variance of architecture between different manufacturers.
 The following diagram illustrates how instructions from a program are processed.